Treatment Option Overview

 Key Points for This Section

-- There are different types of treatment for children who have CNS embryonal tumors.
+- There are different types of treatment for children who have central nervous system (CNS) embryonal tumors.

 - Children who have CNS embryonal tumors should have their treatment planned by a team of health care providers who are experts in treating brain tumors in children.

-- Childhood brain tumors may cause signs and symptoms that begin before diagnosis and continue for months or years.
+- Childhood brain tumors may cause signs or symptoms that begin before diagnosis and continue for months or years.

 - Some cancer treatments cause side effects months or years after treatment has ended.